Chevrotain/chevrotain/readme.md

   * Strong **Error Recovery** capabilities based on Antlr3's algorithms.
   * **Grammar Introspection**, the grammar's structure is known and **exposed** this can be used to implement features such as automatically generated syntax diagrams or Syntatic error recovery
   * **Backtracking** support
   * **No generated code** - what you write is what will be run, this makes debugging easier and provides great flexibility.
-For example this could be used to implement grammar inheritance and/or grammar composition.
+For example this could be used to implement grammar composition.
+  * **100% code coverage**

 The Why?
 --------------